Introduction

 -

-Energy supply: Coenzyme Q10 supplies the skin cells with energy and supports the skin’s natural repair mechanisms.
+Energy supply: Coenzyme Q10 provides energy to skin cells and supports the skin's natural repair mechanisms.

 -